mnapoli/mnapoli.fr/source/_posts/2013-12-29-from-containerinterface-to-world-domination.md

 ---
 layout: post
 title: "From a ContainerInterface to world domination"
-date: 2013-12-29 18:00
+date: 2014-01-14 18:00
 comments: true
 categories: php dependency-injection
 published: false
 ---

 Ready for a stretch?
-This is a (probably unrealistic) idea about dependency injection containers and an evil plan for world domination.
-Well, maybe not world domination, but crazy **framework interoperability** allowing one to **use several web frameworks at the same time**.
+This is an idea about dependency injection containers and an evil plan for world domination.
+Well, maybe not world domination, but crazy **framework interoperability** allowing one to **use several frameworks in the same application**.

 <!--more-->